syncfusion-content/xamarin-docs/Xamarin/SfCarousel/populating-data.md

 ## ItemsSource

-SfCarousel items can be populated with a collection of image datas.
+SfCarousel items can be populated with a collection of image data.
 For example, a user may want to create a SfCarousel control which will display a list of images.For example you may wants to create carousel model.

 The Carousel model looks as follows